 Sean has worked as a freelance contemporary dancer in Aotearoa for over 25 years.
 He trained at Auckland’s Performing Arts School (1991-1992) and Wellington’s New Zealand School of Dance (1994).
 He has been in association with Atamira Dance Collective since its inception in 2000, firstly as an audience member and then as a dancer/performer from 2006.

 He has performed in Maaka Pepene’s “Memoirs of Active Service”, Moss Paterson’s “Moko” tour to Beijing and Seoul, Kelly Nash’s “Ma”(Manaia Season) and “Atamira” and Gabrielle Thomas's "Tomo".
-Sean is part of the cast of a major new Atamira work to be premiered in 2021 which re-imagines the 21 year body of the company's work.
+Sean is part of "Te Wheke" a major new Atamira work which premiered in 2021.
 As a choreographer Sean has also worked with the New Zealand Dance Company to create the family work "Matariki for Tamariki".

-His new work "Ngā Wai" with Atamira premiered in November 2020 and will be traveling to Sean's whenua Waimarama in 2021
+His new work "Ngā Wai" with Atamira premiered in November 2020 and traveled to Sean's whenua Waimarama in 2021

 Drawing on mythology and historical figures set against the backdrop of Te Motu-o-Kura, Ngā Wai is a new full-length dance work from one of Aotearoa’s most distinguished dance artists – Sean MacDonald (Ngāti Kahungunu, Ngāti Raukawa)